Constrained optimization through fixed point techniques: Introduction

 starting from the intial guess $\bx_j$.
 Let $\bx_{j+1}$ be such (local) minimizer. \item If $\by_j\cdot \bbg(\bx_{j+1})$ vanishes (i.e. is reasonably small), stop, take $\by_j$ as the multiplier of the problem, and $\bx_{j+1}$ as the solution of the constrained problem. \item If $\by_j\cdot \bbg(\bx_{j+1})$ does not vanish, update

 for all $k=1, 2, \dots, m$. \end{enumerate} \end{enumerate}

 The intuition after this algorithm is pretty clear.
+In Section \ref{dos}, we try to justify why it is plausible to expect that this algorithm should furnish, at least, reasonable results.
 Each value $\by\in\R^m_+$ establishes an exponential barrier for the constraints, in such a way that if the minimizer $\bx(\by)$ turns out to be non-feasible, then the barrier should be intensified.
 This is what the update rule (\ref{actualizar}) does in that case.
 If, on the other hand, the constraint is met, then the barrier should be relaxed so as letting the objective function $f$ to seek ``more freely without restriction" its minimum.
 This is again accomplished by the update rule.

 This is a good place to stress how the form of $L(\bx, \by)$ cannot be $f(\bx)+\exp(\by\cdot\bbg(\bx))$, because for this other choice, the update rule for the auxiliary variable $\by$

 would be the same for all components, and this is too rigid to work well: each component $k$ should adapt to its corresponding constraint separately from the others.